ifzhang/FairMOT/README.md

 cd src
 python track.py mot --load_model ../models/all_dla34.pth --conf_thres 0.6
 ```
-to see the tracking results.
+to see the tracking results (76.1 MOTA using the baseline model).
 You can also set save_images=True in src/track.py to save the visualization results of each frame.

 * To get the txt results of the test set of MOT16 or MOT17, you can run:
 ```